 Comptroller Franchot is also statutorily charged with executing other critical duties – including regulating alcohol, motor fuel, and tobacco and a seat on the Board of Public Works, which is comprised of the governor and state treasurer and is responsible for reviewing and approving billions of dollars in state contracts annually.

 Prior to his election to statewide office, Mr. Franchot served twenty years in the House of Delegates, representing the residents of Montgomery County.
 Mr. Franchot served on the House Appropriations Committee and chaired its transportation and the environment subcommittee.
 Throughout his career, he has been a strong advocate for education, health care, transportation, and environmental protection initiatives.

 Comptroller Franchot attended Amherst College and Northeastern School of Law.
 From 1968-1970, Comptroller Franchot served in the United States Army.
 He is married to Anne Maher, a lawyer, and they have two children: Abigail and Nick.
-They have one grandchild.
+They have two grandchildren.